atreyeem99/ORCA-keywords/README.md

 - `L-SR1` is set by default for DeltaSCF
 - `NWORKERS AUTO` # define the number of workers (default AUTO).AUTO for an automatic ideal assignment, or give any number multiple of 4 (number of temperatures).
 - `FREEHETEROATOMS FALSE` # free all atoms besides H and C.
+- `QDPT` properties.
+These are properties that are calculated by quasi-degenerate perturbation theory (QDPT).